arvigeus/AZ-204/Knowledge Check/App Service.md

 ---

 md: How to move an App Service Plan?
-What are the prerequisites and requirenments?
+What are the prerequisites and requirements?

 <!-- Source plan and destination plan must be in the same resource group, geographical region, same OS type, and supports the currently used features. -->